-\subsection{Negative binomial (aggregation) case}
+\subsection{Negative Binomial (Aggregation) Case}

-We next extend the negative binomial distribution (NBD) framework to right-censored distance sampling, allowing spatial aggregation and truncation to be handled simultaneously.
-The core idea is to construct adjusted sample moments by replacing right-censored distances with their conditional expectation given the truncation threshold.
-For computational tractability and robust performance across aggregation levels, we approximate this conditional expectation under the complete spatial randomness (CSR) assumption.
-This CSR-based approximation is formally justified in Appendix SM: Section~S2, where we show that the resulting bias is negligible under moderate censoring and vanishes as \(k\) increases.
-To adjust sample moments in the presence of censoring, we define
+We next extend the NBD framework to right-censored distance sampling, thereby allowing spatial aggregation and truncation to be handled simultaneously.
+The main idea is to construct adjusted sample moments in which censored distances are replaced by their conditional expectation given the truncation threshold.
+For computational tractability and robust performance across aggregation levels, we approximate this conditional expectation under CSR limit $k=\infty$.
+Supplement Section \S 2 shows that the resulting approximation error is negligible under moderate censoring and vanishes as $k$ increases.